4 Example Money Stories To Help You Understand Your Own

 John has worked hard from a young age and made a promise to himself that he would always work hard and make a lot of money so that he never had to worry about spending money.
 He explained this to me after a conference presentation.

-When I asked why he went on to explain that his father had been profoundly affected by the great depression and struggled with money his whole life or so John thought based on what his dad would say.
-John found out much later that his dad had been saving tremendous amounts of money and his father ultimately traveled the world with his mother.
+When I asked why,, he went on to explain that his father had been profoundly affected by the Great Depression and struggled with money his whole life—or so John thought based on what his dad would say.
+John found out much later that his dad had been saving tremendous amounts of money, and his father ultimately traveled the world with his mother.

 I could see the sadness well up in John as he told this story and he began to think for the first time in his life how these experiences impacted him.
+His parents financial situation was not nearly as bad as he thought and yet it had impacted his on financial outcomes.
+It led him to play it safe in his career and instead of taking risks to pursue his dreams.

 I know there is so much more to this story.